nimlab/NHB_Taylor2023/README.md

-# A Convergent Brain Network for Psychiatric Illness
+# A Transdiagnostic Network for Psychiatric Illness Derived from Atrophy and Lesions.

-The code for our paper *A Convergent Brain Network for Psychiatric Illness*.
+The code for our Nature Human Behavior paper *A Transdiagnostic Network for Psychiatric Illness Derived from Atrophy and Lesions*.

 ## Environment installation
 It is recommended to use [mamba](https://github.com/mamba-org/mamba) to install the conda environment: